DicomImport

 name: enableRecursiveSearch, type: Bool, default: TRUE

-If checked, the given Source Directory is parsed including sub-directories.
+If checked, the given Source Directory is parsed including subdirectories.

 Import